morphic-bio/chromap/README.md

 - **Note**: Ordering differs from `samtools sort` (which uses QNAME tie-break)
 - Compatible with `--low-mem` mode

 **Important**: `--write-index` requires `--sort-bam`.
 Index generation only works with coordinate-sorted output.
 Without `--sort-bam`, htslib's on-the-fly indexing produces invalid/empty index files because records are written in non-deterministic order from multithreaded mapping.
+Index files are created as `.bam.bai` (BAI format) for BAM and `.cram.crai` for CRAM.

 For deterministic output across runs, use `--hts-threads 1`: